Poroing/BiteLanguage/choices_made.md

 of polymorphism in the `std::vector` that store the children of non terminal nodes: an arithmetic expression might have (number) or (arithmetic expression, operator, arithmetic expression) as children.
+This base class must have a runtime token member to cast correctly the pointer from a pointer to an object of type `ParseTreeBase` to an object with the wanted parse tree type.
+We can't store a compile time static member in each one of the instantiation of the template since the static member won't be accessible if the object is manipulated with a pointer to a base class object.

-It might be possible to do something safer with the help of type computation: to have a metafunction that return the possibles children types if given a Token.
+It might be possible to
+do something safer with the help of type computation: to have a metafunction that return the possibles children types if given a Token.